-3.4.3 Small and medium Size Enterprises
+Small and medium Size Entreprises

 Based on past activities IMI has been successful in encouraging SME participation in IMI Calls.
-As of the end of Call 8, 15% of the successful applicants to IMI were SMEs.
-Furthermore, SMEs that have successfully applied have been allocated 18.4% of the IMI budget within the launched projects.
-To build on this success, IMI will continue to work with its founding members and other stakeholders to increase support to SMEs and increase SME participation in its projects.
+As of the end of Call8, 15% of the successful applicants to IMI were SMEs.
+Furthermore, SMEs that have successfully applied have been allocated 18.4% of the IMI budget for the projects launched.
+To build on this success, IMI will continue to work with its founding members and other stakeholders to increase support for SMEs and increase SME participation in its projects.
 IMI JU will achieve this through the provision of targeted support and guidance disseminated through the dedicated helpdesk and IMI website.